sarahs07/ioc-container/generalJSQuestions.md

 ### b.
 How can you change its value?

-it's value can be changed in couple of ways e.g.
+it's value can be changed in a few ways e.g.

-1. using arrow functions
+1. using arrow functions - automatically set the value of this to the lexical scope.
    ```js
     () => {}
    ```